-- Clear away snow from around the base of your vehicle, especially any that is blocking the exhaust pipe. - Check again from time to time to be sure snow does not collect there. - Open a window about two inches (5 cm) on the side of the vehicle that is away from the wind to bring in fresh air. - Fully open the air outlets on or under the instrument panel. - Adjust the Climate Control system to a setting that circulates the air inside the vehicle and set the fan speed to the highest setting.
+- Clear away snow from around the base of your vehicle, especially any that is blocking the exhaust pipe. - Check again from time to time to be sure snow does not collect there. - Open a window about 5 cm (two inches) on the side of the vehicle that is away from the wind to bring in fresh air. - Fully open the air outlets on or under the instrument panel. - Adjust the Climate Control system to a setting that circulates the air inside the vehicle and set the fan speed to the highest setting.
 See Climate Control System in the Index.

-For more information about carbon monoxide, see Engine Exhaust on page 2-36.
+For more information about carbon monoxide, see Engine Exhaust on page 3-37.